Exhaustive Information Regarding Folic Acid You Should Know

 Reduced risk factors for heart disease.

-Supplementing with folate-based vitamins, such as folic acid, may assist improve heart health and lower your risk of cardiovascular disease risk factors.
+Supplementing with folate-based vitamins, such as folic acid, may assist improve heart health and lowering your risk of cardiovascular disease risk factors.

 High levels of the amino acid homocysteine are linked to an increased risk of developing heart disease.
 Homocysteine levels in the blood are influenced by both food and hereditary factors.